Framework for Evaluating Eligibility, Tenure, and Rotation

 Structural Constraint and Downstream Incentives

-By foreclosing all state-administered eligibility exhaustion mechanisms for Congress, U.S. Term Limits v.
+By foreclosing state-administered eligibility exhaustion mechanisms for Congress, U.S. Term Limits v.
 Thornton produced a nationally uniform incumbency regime with full juridical protection.
-Under this regime, rotation occurs primarily through electoral failure, post-pension-age retirement, or death, rather than through structural design or traditional voluntary return to citizen life.
+Under this regime, changes in tenure patterns, incumbency persistence, and dispersion of institutional advantage occur primarily through electoral failure, post-pension-age retirement, or death, rather than through structural eligibility exhaustion or traditional voluntary return to citizen life.

 This constraint alters incentive structures beyond congressional elections themselves.
 The absence of internal rotation pressure reduces congressional incentive to initiate an Article V amendment restoring bounded service, as incumbents operating within a permanently permissive eligibility regime face no endogenous reason to reintroduce eligibility exhaustion.
 Constitutional self-correction through Article V thus becomes structurally disfavored, independent of public sentiment.